 8. Check the URL & Login

-If you don’t have an Airbnb account already, you can use my referral code to get $55 towards your first stay.
 If you do have an Airbnb account, I suggest that you ALWAYS login to your account before searching for accommodation.

 The reason for that is that some people have been scammed by booking an “Airbnb” through a URL that isn’t correct.